Start your care

 Common Challenges and Solutions

 While managing your NDIS plan can be empowering, it’s normal to face a few bumps along the way.
-Below are some typical challenges families encounter, along with practical ways to work through them:

 • Delays in application or approvals: Stay in regular contact with the NDIA and follow up politely.
 Submitting any requested documents promptly can help speed up the process.